michigan-vertical-flight-technologies/Simulator/README.md

 4. Run `genvs.bat` in the repository root folder.
 This will generate a Visual Studio solution file.
 5. Open the generated `PTrain.sln` in the repository root folder.
 6. In the solution explorer, right-click PTrain and select "Set as Startup Project"
-7. In the top toolbar, select `DebugGame`
+7. In the top toolbar, select `DebugGame Editor`
 8. Press the green play button labeled Local Windows Debugger.
 This will compile the project and launch Unreal.

 To configure on a personal computer: